H1M4W4R1/IRIS.Bluetooth.Windows/README.md

 different UUID for the characteristic, but it's almost always on the index `0`).

+Endpoints are identified by `uint` identifiers to be quickly accessible from other parts of the system, however it's recommended to use value returned from `AttachEndpoint` or `LoadEndpoint` methods and assign it to custom property.

 You need to override `AttachOrLoadEndpoints` method in your BLE device implementation and attach or load endpoints to/from the device.